AliNisarAhmed/my-notes/Algorithms-DataStructures/DS.md

 - (Where parent >= children)(>=) are called max-heaps, (where parent <= children) (<=) are called min-heaps.

 ![18b7522357a88bd709353efa111db926.png](18b7522357a88bd709353efa111db926.png) a min heap

+### Another definition

+ The heap is a binary tree that maintains the following conditions:
+• The value of each node must be greater (or lesser for min-heaps) than each of its descendant nodes.
+This rule is known as the _heap condition_.
+• The tree must be complete.

 #### Binary Heap Insert